Action Research Summer Camp

 Language: | English |

-For students and staff from ERASMUS+ partner universities: no course fee.
-Booking of catering (€ 165) is recommended.
-Simple accommodation available for € 135.
-For independent applicants and members of Suttneruni: € 400 (all inclusive), plus student union fee (€ 22.70) |
+Course fee: | For students and staff from ERASMUS+ partner universities: no course fee.
+Booking of catering (€ 175) is recommended.
+Simple accommodation available for € 155.
+For independent applicants : € 600 (all inclusive).
+Participants from the Global South and minorities can apply for reduced rates.
+For students and members of Suttneruni: € 420 (all inclusive) |

 Why should you take part in the Action Research Summer Camp?